Cross-tenant inbound and outbound restrictions

 For existing flows that don’t run successfully because of the latest tenant isolation policy, run history within Power Automate indicates that the flow run failed.

-Selecting the failed run will show details of the failed flow run.
+Selecting the failed run shows details of the failed flow run.

 Note